 There is a new form of content emerging and growing successful and that is niche content.
 It means that you are writing for a very specific sub-group of clients.
 And you repeat this for each sub-group, so that everyone gets content tailored to their interests.

 For instance, new mums are everywhere around the globe.
 But some of them are stay-at-home mums, others are working mums, others are entrepreneur mums.
 And each of them faces different challenges in dealing with a new baby.
 What they want is beyond generic life/work balance advice.
 They want something that covers their specific situation.

 3. Transparency Is the New Rule of the Game

 Be transparent about everything.
 When you work with influencers, disclose this relationship as a disclaimer to relevant posts.
 When you collect prospects’ data, tell them exactly how you will use their personal information and what you do to protect it from leaking.

 People want to do business with companies that are honest and accountable about their content marketing strategies and the way they use client data for analytics and marketing purposes.

 4. Be a Guest Once in a While

-Guest posting or being a guest in a live video or podcast are not just ways to spread your brand image to new audience.
-This builds relationship with other businesses, with influencers and thought leaders in your industry.
+Guest posting or being a guest in a live video or podcast is not just ways to spread your brand image to a new audience.
+This builds a relationship with other businesses, with influencers and thought leaders in your industry.